Can Stress Stop Hair Growth?

 Stress-induced hair loss occurs when stress pushes hair roots into the "resting" state too early, causing hair to fall out and preventing new hair from growing.
 This is called telogen effluvium, which can either be chronic or acute.
 Telogen effluvium is basically a "shock" to your system that causes strands to fall out from the hair follicle and refuse to regrow until the underlying cause is treated.

 There are many possible causes of telogen effluvium.
-Stress from environmental causes is a common one, such as stress from work, school, and parenting.
+Stress from environmental causes is common, such as stress from work, school, and parenting.
 Other causes of telogen effluvium include sudden high bouts of stress like what happens when you give birth, develop an infection, undergo surgery, or start a crash diet.

 Trichotillomania is an impulse control disorder wherein one has the urge to pull hair out from their head, eyelashes, eyebrows, and other parts of the body that grow hair.
 However, this "impulse" does not just feel like an itch you have to scratch; for many people who suffer from trichotillomania, the urge to pull strands out right from the hair follicle is nothing short of irresistible.